DavidMandado/Retail-Sales-Analysis-Dashboard/README.md

 # Retail Sales Analysis Dashboard

 ## Project Objective
 The goal of this project is to simulate the analysis of a real business with a dataset.
 The aim is to showcase skills in multiple tools and what I can achieve for a business.
-Specifically, an interactive dashboard will be developed to visualize the data, business situation across time, identify trends easily and extracting meaningfull insights that will be usefull for the company's board decisions.
+Specifically, an interactive dashboard will be developed to visualize the data, business situation across time, identify trends easily and extracting meaningful insights that will be useful for the company's board decisions.

 ## Tools Used
 - **Python:** For data analysis and cleaning.